Last Updated on December 9, 2021 by Chris and Lindsay

 Nearly all of Kenai Fjords National Park is inaccessible by vehicle.
 To see the park you will have to book a tour and either fly or boat into various portions of the park.

-However Exit Glacier is only a 15 minute drive outside of Seward and offers you the chance to experience a massive glacier without spending the day and a bunch of dollars on the experience.
+However, Exit Glacier is only a 15-minute drive outside of Seward, Alaska and offers you the chance to experience a massive glacier and one of Alaska’s many amazing National Parks without spending the day and a bunch of dollars on the experience.
+Before hiking the glacier make sure to stop and check out the Exit Glacier Nature Center.

 After driving into the park (no National Park entrance fee required) it is only a short 20-30 minute hike/walk to view Exit Glacier.
 The walk is not challenging and, despite the fact that bears are all over Alaska, you can expect other pedestrian traffic to make it a safe trip.

-Along the way you will see markers of where the glacier has receded over recent history.
+Along the way, you will see markers of where the glacier has receded over recent history.
 You will also be amazed at the lush vegetation leading up to the glacier.
+Exit Glacier should definitely be on your list of things to do in Seward!

 10) Head Out On A Whale Watching Cruise

-Seward is a marine life hotspot.
+Seward, Alaska is a marine-life hotspot.
 As such, there are plenty of animals to see in Resurrection Bay.

 Whale watching is one of the more popular activities in Seward.
 Depending on the season you are likely to see all sorts of whales.